The psychology of color in your home

 Best for: All rooms

-Neutral colours such as grey can be used to bring sense of order and peace to a colourful palette.
-Grey is considered smart and sophisticated and ranges from dark charcoal to misty silver and looks great when paired with colourful accents.
+Neutral colors such as grey can be used to bring sense of order and peace to a colorful palette.
+Grey is considered smart and sophisticated and ranges from dark charcoal to misty silver and looks great when paired with colorful accents.

-Black is most commonly connected with depression and should not be used for a base colour but used to temper the sweetness of colours like pink.
+Black is most commonly connected with depression and should not be used for a base color but used to temper the sweetness of colors like pink.

 White is most commonly connected with sterility and can make a room feel cold and bland.
 It is best used in moderation.